 Read and understand what you are signing on for, Torradas recommended, and seek legal advice if you are not completely comfortable with the contract.

 Confirm expectations during the hiring process, like whether the ED physician is responsible for managing code blues or other duties throughout the hospital.
-Also inquire about benefits like medical school loan forgiveness, malpractice insurance and bonuses; then be sure those items are spelled out in the contract.
+Also inquire about locum tenens benefits like medical school loan forgiveness, acquiring credentials in multiple states, malpractice insurance, and referral bonuses; then be sure those items are spelled out in the contract.

 “In the past, many residents focused on pay and hours, but they soon discovered there are other aspects and requirements of their job that don’t show up in those metrics, for instance how the schedule is made and how long it takes to be a member of the group,” Bird said.

 Bird indicated that most residents under-appreciate due process and noncompete clauses in their contracts when looking for post-residency jobs.
 A physician contract is also very important when leaving a position, so be sure you can live with the terms if and when you are ready to move on.

 Emergency physicians may choose locum tenens to work in their post-residency stage, or later in their careers.
 Many new ER physicians opt for full-time assignments, but part-time physician jobs are also available; one option might include working in a critical access hospital a couple of times a month while living somewhere else.

 “The benefit is they get to choose where they work and when they work,” Bird said.
 “But the downside is you are not part of a group.”

 Torradas worked locum tenens for a while, primarily because of the higher compensation, but it also gave him an opportunity to try out different emergency departments.

 Vukmir reported that the average emergency physician is interrupted every four minutes during a shift vs. serial patients in primary care.
 ED physicians must do multiple things at once and learn to master chaos.